jasonwhite/conky-config/README.md

 # Dependencies

- * Conky with Lua support.
+ * Conky with Lua support and Cairo bindings.
  * Cantarell and Impact fonts.

 # Installation